 Country info and advice - India

-The following comments are from teachers who have worked, or are currently working, in India.
-If you are a teacher and have some advice about India, please share here.
+The following comments are from English teachers who have worked, or are currently teaching English in India.
+If you are an English teacher and have some advice to share about India, please post here.

 India is a country with a mixed population of different languages.
 In northern India, the common language